N'Golo Kante was a major addition to the squad for the 2016/17 season, signing a five-year contract for Chelsea.

 Picking up where he had left off at Leicester, Kante was a mainstay of Antonio Conte's team in the first half of the campaign, memorably scoring the fourth and final goal in a big win over Manchester United in October 2016.

 A match that typified his energy and contribution was an away draw at Anfield in January 2017 when he won a remarkable 14 tackles out of the 16 he went in for.
-The next best player the statistic that night won three.
+The next best player that night won three.

 He scored again against Manchester United at Stamford Bridge, this time netting the only goal of the game in an FA Cup quarter-final in March, and followed that up a month later by being named PFA Player of the Year, as voted by his fellow professionals.
 It was widely acclaimed throughout the game as a thoroughly deserved honour and another one followed soon after when he was named 2017 Footballer of the Year by the Football Writers' Association, becoming the 18th player in history to win both awards in the same season.